 Our students deserve a break too.

-I agree that time spent with family and friends is an absolute essential right now, but I’m also mindful of the workload and duties that will hit me like a tornado when I return in January.
+I agree that time spent with family and friends is an absolute essential right now, but I’m also mindful of the workload and duties that will hit me like a tornado when I return to school in January.

-When it comes to school holidays I always see them as time to ‘go at my own pace’.
+When it comes to school holidays, I always see them as time to ‘go at my own pace’.
 The way I see it, I have two choices:

 Do nothing for the whole holiday and totally chill out, returning to the normal barrage of work that hits every teacher at the start of Term 2

 Still have a holiday and some rest but do some little things to get a head-start on things before I return to school